mpdaza/mESloTTS/README.md

 ```

 In the wand api you will see in the project the different runs you make to the project.  -->

+## Acknowledgment

+This repository is part of the master's thesis:
+**Development and evaluation of advanced training strategies for a text-to-speech system.**

+## Citation

+If you use this work, please cite as:

+Cámara, Mateo, Gutiérrez, Juan, Daza, María Pilar, & Blanco, José Luis.
+*Open-Source System for Multilingual Translation and Cloned Speech Synthesis*.
+arXiv preprint arXiv:2507.02530, 2025.
+Presented at Forum Acusticum Euronoise 2025.